Surprisingly, a monos blood test has nothing to do with mononucleosis

 White blood cells play a critical part in the immune system, and infection or acute stress increases the number of white blood cells.

 These white blood cells include monocytes, the largest of the five types, and “monos” refers to these cells.
-Monocytes move to sites of infection and signal the immune system that a response is needed, and are also responsible for eliminating foreign substances.
+Monocytes are produced in the bone marrow and then enter the bloodstream, where they circulate in the range of 200 to 600 monocytes per microliter of blood.
+After a few hours they migrate to tissues such as the spleen, liver, lung, and bone marrow, where they mature into macrophages, which move to sites of infection and signal the immune system that a response is needed.
+They are also responsible for eliminating foreign substances.

 The absolute monocytes blood test measures the percentage of monocytes in relation to all white blood cells.
 The normal range for the monos blood test is 2% to 8%.